 Letters from the American Desert: Signposts of a Journey, A Vision.
 Earthrise Press, 2008.
 172 pages.
-Cloth and ebook editions.
+Hardcover, ebook editions.

 Alluding extensively to Martin Luther and W. B. Yeats at All Souls Chapel, “metaphors for poetry,” from Yeats’s book A Vision, Glaysher invites Reform Bahais and others to consider the example of the global, universal, moderate form of the Bahai Teachings as interpreted by Abdul-Baha, Baha’u’llah’s son, who had spoken throughout the West in Europe, England, and the United States from 1911 to 1913.